yasincodes97/Love-Confession/README.md

 # Love Confession
 ================

-A lovely web project to confess my love
+A lovely web project to confess your love

 ## About
 --------